ndiesslin/portfolio-gatsby/README.md

-# Pizza Man Website
+# Portfolio website

-This is the repo for the pizza man website, it's build with gatsby and hosted with firebase.
+This is the repo for my portfolio website, it's build with gatsby and hosted with firebase.